Expansion plan highlights crowded West Bank city's plight

 Education Minister Naftali Bennett, head of the pro-settler Jewish Home Party, said the Palestinians can build "unconstrained" in areas under their authority.
 But he said the plan involves Israeli-controlled land in a strategic location.

 "I think it's a profound mistake," he said in an interview.
 "It just doesn't make sense."
-Bennett, a key power broker in Israeli politics, said he expects the plan to be rejected when it comes up again for a vote.
+Bennett, a key power broker in Israeli politics, said he expects the plan to be rejected when it comes up again for a vote — reportedly as soon as late Wednesday.

+In a tour of a nearby Jewish settlement, Lieberman reiterated the expansion was into private Palestinians lands that Jews had never set foot upon and accused the detractors of pedaling empty slogans.

+"Qalqiliya is just the trigger, it is just the excuse.
+There is a real argument in the right, between a responsible right and a populist messianic right," he said Wednesday.

 Under the interim Oslo Peace Accords, areas of the West Bank, which Israel conquered in the 1967 Mideast war, were divided into various categories.
 The vast majority of Palestinians live in areas A and B, which are under partial or full Palestinian control, but make up just 40 percent of the land.